IlBiondo97/Radix-16-Booth-Encoded-Multiplier/README.md

    git clone https://github.com/IlBiondo97/Radix-16-Booth-Encoded-Multiplier.git
    ```
 2. Open the project in a SystemVerilog-compatible development environment.
-3. Compile and simulate the project using the provided testbenches (to be implemented).
+3. Compile and simulate the project using the provided testbench.
 4. Analyze the simulation results to verify the correct operation of the multiplier.

 ## Contributions